Breathlessness

 Key points about breathlessness

-• The uncomfortable sensation of having difficulty breathing and feeling short of breath is known as breathlessness (dyspnoea).
+• Breathlessness is the uncomfortable sensation of having difficulty breathing and feeling short of breath.

-• Anyone can feel puffed and out of breath when exercising, if you get breathless while you are resting, see your healthcare provider as you may have an underlying health condition.
+• Anyone can feel puffed and out of breath when exercising, but if you get breathless while you’re resting, see your healthcare provider as you may have an underlying health condition.

 • There are many causes of breathlessness.
-Some are not serious, but some are.
+Some aren’t serious, but some are.

-• Treatment will depend on what is causing your breathlessness.
+• Treatment will depend on what’s causing your breathlessness.

 • Ways of managing breathlessness include medicine, breathing techniques, changes in position and relaxation exercises.